grafana/meta-monitoring-chart/docs/installation.md

 ## Configure Loki to send traces

-1. In the Loki config enable tracing:
+1. In the Loki that is being monitored enable tracing in the config:

    ```
    loki: